dkern/minoss/README.md

 ## Install Modules
-If you want to use other public Modules, just install them with NPM too.
+If you want to use other public Modules, just install them with npm too.
 For example:

 ```SH